 Only after this early handshake does the server begin enforcing the certificate validity for real management operations.
 And that is where everything fails.

-This creates the situation that is so misleading in the Intune portal.
+This creates a situation that feels a bit misleading in the Intune portal.

 The device appears online.
-The Last check in value is fresh.
+The last check-in value is up to date.
 Nothing looks broken at first glance.
 But behind the scenes, the device is no longer managed at all.
 It can “touch” the service, but cannot communicate in a meaningful way.”

 This is not a bug.
 It is necessary.
 Without this behaviour, certificate recovery and renewal (expired certs) could never work.
 A system that refused expired certificates at the door would trap devices permanently.
 They would be stuck in an expired state with no way out except for a wipe or a hardware reset.

 So Microsoft allows just enough of the session to proceed to support renewal.
-The timestamps are updated during that early stage, which gives the impression that the device is still healthy, even when it is not.
+The timestamps are updated during that early stage, which can give the impression that the device is still healthy even when it is not.

 The Real Problem: You Cannot Trust Last Check In